Demand for small scale units must balance business case against local regulations and longer term energy market risks, says Tor-Ivar Guttlesrod, ABS.

 In the full scale FSRU market, an emerging trend is towards ownership of the assets rather than chartering in the units required, sometimes for economic reasons and sometimes for political ones.
 Project owners might charter tonnage while units are under construction but the longer term strategy is to maximise return on investment by owning the FSRU as well as associated storage vessels.
 This follows the trend that took place in the FPSO market, which includes a combination of owned and leased units.
 In both sectors it may make sense to buy the asset for long term operation rather than charter it, and there are typically different preferences between different operators and owners when it comes to owning or chartering.

-Among notable small scale projects, the Bali LNG terminal comprising a floating regasification barge and a 26 000 CBM FSU was an early mover and has been operational since 2016.
-Exmar had ordered speculatively rather than against specific projects but still secured long term charters while they wait for FIDs or local regulations to permit use of floating power supply in national waters.
+Among notable small scale projects, the Bali LNG terminal comprising a floating regasification barge and a 26 000 cbm Floating Storage Unit (FSU) was an early mover and has been operational since 2016.
+Exmar hads ordered speculatively rather than against specific projects but still secured long term charters while they wait for FIDs or local regulations to permit use of floating power supply in national waters.

 Further vessels are under construction in China for potential end users in South America and an energy major is understood to be tendering for small scale regas units for the same location.